twobombs/thereminq/README.md

 - docker run --gpus all --device=/dev/dri:/dev/dri -d twobombs/thereminq:qimcifa <br> <br>
 ![Screenshot from 2023-08-03 19-47-00](https://github.com/twobombs/thereminq/assets/12692227/6204d15a-5035-40d8-acb4-13c481c89f60)

-#### note: --ipc=host in the docker command is a chrome requirement.
-If you don't need chrome in the session you can leave this out.

 -------------

 ### Tips for Managing high-Qubit and/or high-Node workloads